-When you ask “What is resilience?”, you might find yourself fed lines on adaptability or how you react to unplanned events or how quickly you can recover when things don’t go as planned.
+When you ask “What is resilience?”, you might learn about adaptability, how you react to unplanned events, or even how quickly you recover when things don’t go as planned.

-But there’s also career resilience.
-And it’s about awareness, a certain ability and agility to change along with the challenges you have to face in order to achieve your goal, and the strength to grow and learn from the obstacles you’ve successfully hurdled.
+Similarly, there’s also career resilience.
+And it’s about awareness, a certain ability and agility to tackle the challenges in order to achieve your goal, and the strength to grow and learn from the obstacles you’ve successfully hurdled.

 Why is resilience important?

 Resilience is not about irrational positivity or burying your head in the sand.
-It is about approaching your career planning with a growth-oriented mindset.
-That is, learning to keep your eye on the bigger picture and not let temporary setbacks pull you down, being confident enough in your strengths to be honest about your own weaknesses, and actively approaching any task with the intent to learn from it and improve.
+It’s about learning to keep your eye on the bigger picture and not let temporary setbacks pull you down, and being confident enough in your strengths to be honest about your own weaknesses.

 Learning to maintain a resilient mindset is key to a meaningful long-term career journey as well.
-For instance, a survey by LinkedIn Learning listed adaptability as one of the skills employers need the most in 2020.
+The World Economic Forum even listed resilience as one of the skills employers need the most in the future!
 And a huge part of staying adaptable and nimble in the marketplace is to actively cultivate a resilient mindset within yourself.

 How to start building resilience